marufaytekin/lsh-spark/README.md

 println(hashValues)
 ```

-Generated list of hash values for each band in (band#, hashValue) format:
+Generated list of hash values for each hashTable in (hashTable#, hashValue) format:

 ```
 List((0,10101100), (5,01110100), (1,01001110), (2,10000000), (3,10101111), (4,00101100))